johnmtayag/Amazon-Recommender-System/README.md

 ## Exploring the Relationships Between the Top 2 Principal Components
 As PCA is used to help identify outliers, it is important to determine any important properties that each principal component may represent.
 To aid this, the major outliers were first filtered out.
 Then, the data is sampled such that one principal component is set to its respective mean, while the other increases.
 The generation curves of a small sample of points linearly spaced across the respective PC range are plotted to visualize any changes in shape as the value of one of the principal components increases.
 Then, the maximum and minimum reconstructed power values are plotted for all points within this range to understand any relationships between the principal components and the power generation curves.

 The below plot shows the distribution of points after all major outliers identified during the PCA process were filtered out.
-At this level of granularity, the use of PC boundaries becomes more nuanced and arbitrary, so we utilize other methods to further identify any anomalies.
+At this level of granularity, the use of PC boundaries becomes more nuanced and arbitrary, so we combine PCA with other methods to further identify any anomalies.

 <p align="center">
   <img src="images/5_26_closeOutliers_1.png" alt="Plotting Minor Anomalies" width="500"/>
 </p>

+## Anomaly Detection Using PCA

 After projecting the data, a series of cutoff values along the top two principal components are used to identify anomalies at different scales until the PCA method becomes less effective.
+In order to identify the cutoff values, the change in the average power curve will be analyzed to detect when the curves start to destabilize.

 ### The anomalies detected here are separated out of the original dataset and are marked as labeled anomalies for later supervised anomaly detection methods.
 (Change this potentially)